 The information on this page is intended for Adobe Commerce 2.3 customers who are on an extended support contract.
 The Adobe Commerce Merchant Documentation for current releases is published on the Adobe Experience League.

 PayPal fraud management filters make it easier to detect and respond to fraudulent transactions, and can be configured to flag, hold for review, or deny riskier payments.
 Magento order status values changed according to the fraud filter settings.

-To deny the payment from the Admin, click the Deny Payment button in the upper-right corner of the page.
-The order status changes to “Canceled,” the transaction is reverted, and funds are released on the customer’s account.
+To deny the payment from the Admin, click Deny Payment in the upper-right corner of the page.
+The order status changes to Canceled, the transaction is reverted, and funds are released on the customer account.
 The corresponding information is added in the Comments History section of the order view.

 |Flag||The suspected order gets the status Processing when it is placed.
 The corresponding transaction is marked with a flag in the list of the merchant account transactions.|